bokkypoobah/InvestFeedCrowdsaleAudit/codereview/Crowdsale.md

    * @param customerId (optional) UUID v4 to track the successful payments on the server side *
    */
-  function investInternal(address receiver, uint128 customerId) stopInEmergency private {
+  // BK Ok - Anyone can call this via another public function, but not when halted function investInternal(address receiver, uint128 customerId) stopInEmergency private {

-    // Determine if it's a good time to accept investment from this participant if(getState() == State.PreFunding) {
+    // Determine if it's a good time to accept investment from this participant
+    // BK Ok
+    if(getState() == State.PreFunding) {
-      // Are we whitelisted for early deposit require(earlyParticipantWhitelist[receiver]);
+      // Are we whitelisted for early deposit
+      // BK Ok
+      require(earlyParticipantWhitelist[receiver]);
       // if(!earlyParticipantWhitelist[receiver]) {
       //   throw;
       // }
+    // BK Ok
     } else if(getState() == State.Funding) {
       // Retail participants can only come in when the crowdsale is running
       // pass